 Molding the head

+Molding Latex Creature Head, originally uploaded by Jamie Durrant.
 I used a hard setting dental plaster to make the molds.
 Unbeknownst to me, it take around 40 minutes to get to a decent consistency like double cream.
 I use the back of my hand to flick plaster onto the model.
-This helps to not capture any air bubbles on the sculpure.
-As the plaster thickens, I pay special attention to those areas would are like to problematic, ie. deep set wrinkles, inside the mouth/ears.
+This helps to not capture […]

 Prepare to be molded.